Frequently Asked Questions

-We prefer students to enter the program in the fall semester in order to benefit from moving through the program with a cohort of students.
-Students may, on occasion, be admitted in the spring semester.
-For full consideration, you are strongly urged to complete your entire application by the priority deadline of April 15 but we will continue to accept applications until slots are filled.
+Students are admitted to the program in the fall semester and progress through a specific sequence of courses as a cohort.
+For full consideration, you are strongly urged to complete your entire application by the priority deadline of April 15 but we will continue to accept applications until slots are filled or June 30.

 2. What application materials should I submit?

 All application materials are submitted online to the Graduate School, http://www.usm.edu/graduate-school/apply-graduate-school.
 Prospective students must complete the application form on the website, pay the application fee, and then submit the following materials:

 - Information on test sites and dates can be found on http://www.ets.org/

 - Official transcripts from any post-secondary schools attended

 - Preference is given to letters written by faculty members who are familiar with the applicant’s academic abilities and are qualified to assess readiness for graduate study.
 We also accept letters from supervisors or employers.
 Recommendation letters need to be professionals who can comment on the applicant’s verbal and written abilities, motivation, self-reliance, maturity, and ability to work with others.

 3. What should I write about in my “statement of purpose”?

 Introduce yourself and discuss why you are interested in the program.
 Share with us your experiences in this field as well as your personal and professional goals.
 Be specific about the populations you wish to work with or the specific problem areas that interest you.